-Pathos appeals to emotion, aiming to evoke an emotional response in the audience. {How well does the image target the appeal category of the advertisement message?} \item Elaboration (E): How visually detailed is the image \cite{creativity}? \item Originality (O): How out of the ordinary and unique is the image \cite{creativity}? \item Imagination (I): How well does the image help the audience imagine something they never experienced \cite{creativity}? \item Synthesis (S): How well does the image connect elements that are usually unrelated \cite{creativity}? \end{itemize} To evaluate the persuasiveness of the images, we first generate a description of the image using an MLLM.
-Next, we utilize an LLM to detect the targeted audience, and the appeal category for the advertisement message.
-Then, because of superiority of LLMs in reasoning \cite{you2023idealgpt,verbalizing_emnlp,wacv}, we prompt an LLM (rather than MLLM) with each question from the components combined with the description of the image and ask the LLM to score each image in the range (0, 5).
-We also compute the alignment of the image with the reason part of the message using CITE.
-Finally, we compute the PA score as the average of all the previous scores divided by 5.
-Fig.~\ref{fig:PA} shows an overview of our proposed method to evaluate the persuasiveness of advertisement images.
-(The prompts for each question are in Supp.)
+Pathos aims to evoke an emotional response in the audience.
+How well does the image target the appeal category of the advertisement message? \item Elaboration (E): How visually detailed is the image? \item Originality (O): How out of the ordinary and unique is it? \item Imagination (I): How well does the image help the audience imagine something they never experienced? \item Synthesis (S): How well does the image connect elements that are usually unrelated? \end{itemize}